NicolasMarino/datascience-kb/Data Quality/Abstract-Data-Quality-Concepts-Methodologies-&-Techniques.md

   - Whether a source provides data conveying the right information.

 This takes a lot of importance in peer to peer connection, if one peer is giving bad information an error could be introduced.
 More info about this trust issues in chapter 9.

+### Approaches to the definition of Data Quality

+From different points of view, you may have theoretical (Wand and Wang), Empirical (Wang and strong) and intuitive (Redman).

+- Theoretical
+  - Considers:
+    - Information system **IS** as a representation of a real-world system **RW**.
+      - 1 a N relation from RW to IS.
+  - We may have design differences:
+    - Incomplete representation
+      - One rw does not have an is
+    - Ambiguous representation
+      - 2 rw to 1 IS
+    - Meaningless states
+      - 1 IS is alone w no RW.
+- Empirical
+  - Intrinsic
+    - capturing the data quality that data has on its own.
+Accuracy is aquality dimension that is intrinsic to data.
+  - contextual
+    - considers the conntext where data are used. completeness dimension.
+  - representational
+    - quality of data representation eg interpretability
+  - accesibility
+    - to a further non-functional property of data access, namely the level of security
+- Intuitive
+  - conceptual schema
+  - data values
+    - accuracy, completeness, currency, consistency.
+  - data format
+    - Appropiateness, interpretability, portability, format precision, format flexibility, ability to represent nul values, efficient use of memory, representation consistency.

 ### Evoluition of information toward networked web based niformation systems.